332 S. Main St.

 428 Berard St.

 1903.
-A former mayor of Breaux Bridge, Claude Rees, built this home and soon afterwards sold it to Clifford Pellerin.
+A former mayor of Breaux Bridge, Claude Rees, built this home and soon afterward sold it to Clifford Pellerin.
 It lodged Herbert Hoover, then Secretary of the Interior, when he visited to evaluate the flood damage from the Great Flood of 1927.
 It is presently a private residence.

 105 S. Poydras